DYBU-FM: 1980s-present: Love Radio

 In the 1980s, when then-Manny Luzon took over the management of MBC's FM stations, DYBU was rebranded under the new identity 97.9 Love Radio, using the English medium.
 It played mainstream pop, later relegating to easy listening music.
 Most of the station's notable programs were Morning Love Drive, Afternoon Love Drive, Evening Love Drive, Sunday Golden Morning, The Jukebox Hits, Sunday Afternoon Special and Sunday Showdown.
 Back then, it operated daily from 4:30 am to midnight.
 At that time the station's studios moved from DYRC-DYBU FM Production in F. Ramos St. to Cinco Centro Inn along Fuente Osmeña.

 On February 14, 2000, coinciding with the Manila station's 25th anniversary, Love Radio was relaunched its new logo and carried the tagline "Kailangan pa bang i-memorize 'yan?
 Bisyo na 'to!", a common everyday expression of Filipinos.
 Following the relaunch, the station switched to a mass based format after the success of its sister FM stations Yes FM and Hot FM.
 It also aired Quatro Cantos (Four Songs), a daily music countdown of Love Radio featuring four songs voted by listeners via SMS.

 In 2006, Love Radio Cebu, together with all MBC stations, transferred its studios to Eggling Subdivision, Busay Hills and it expanded its operations into 24/7.
 The station also revolutionized radio promotions and events with Singing Idol, Pengeng Cake Birthday Ko Naman eh!, Month of May - Pahalipay Fiesta sa Love Radio, Pengeng Load unload ko eh! and KASAKANTA, among others.
 On December 6, 2015, Love Radio Cebu moved to its current home in Doña Luisa Bldg. in Fuente Osmeña to adjust to modern broadcast standards.

-On November 15, 2021, Love Radio, along with sister stations, has launched their new logos and new corporate slogan, Sama-Sama Tayo, Pilipino! (lit.
-We are all Filipinos!).

-At the evening of December 16, 2021, the station went off the air after its studio in Doña Luisa Bldg. and transmitter in Brgy.
-Kalunasan, both were destroyed by Typhoon Odette.
+In late-2021, the station went off the air after its studio and transmitter were destroyed by Typhoon Odette.
 Two weeks later, it went back on the air just in time for New Year's Day.